NullpointerWorks/dslr-usb-intervalometer/README.md

 The purpose of this project is to replace the clunky battery-powered intervalometer with a USB powered device.
 You can now automate the DSLR's exposure time using a desktop application and a piece of electronics.
 The application will save your DSLR profiles and should be a lot easier to set up.

 ## Supported DSLR's
 There are a handful of Canon DSLRs that come equipped with a 2.5mm external shutter release interface.
 I own a Canon 350D (astro-modified) and 1100D and confirmed it works on both of them.
-The list below is not an exhaustive list, just the one's I'm aware of.
+The list below is not an exhaustive list, just the ones I'm aware of.
 ###### Canon EOS
 - 1100D
 - 300D/Rebel